Current dairy production: what’s wrong?

 Cows “milked to death”

 Dairy cows are artificially inseminated and forced to churn out calves every year, meaning they are practically always pregnant.
-They are also pumped with hormones to produce an artificially high yield of milk.
-This often leads to a disease called mastitis in which the udders swell up and become extremely tender, as well as causing the cows to struggle under their own body weight.
-This makes the machine milking process even more painful and uncomfortable.
+In some countries such as the USA, they are also pumped with hormones to produce an artificially high yield of milk.

 Zero Grazing

-Supermarket pressure on farmers is forcing small scale farms out of business in favour of mass industrialised farms with herds as large as 8,000.
-In order to keep costs to a minimum, cows are kept indoors at all times in pens with barely enough room to move, isolated from one another.
-Living indoors, often on concrete floors, causes lameness, disease and distress.
-The animals have no access to grass and are artificial fed high-protein concentrates.
+Supermarket pressure on farmers is forcing small scale farms out of business in favour of mass industrialised farms with herds in the tens of thousands.
+In order to keep costs to a minimum, cows are kept indoors at all times never tasting a blade of fresh grass and fed on imported high-protein concentrates.

 So what’s the answer?